-The Committee seeks to assist Minority and Women-owned Business Enterprises (M/WBE) become certified and to connect them with government and private sector procurement opportunities.
-The Committee addresses the unique challenges of M/WBE Chamber members and advocates on their behalf in effort to eliminate disparities in the procurement processes.
+The Committee seeks to assist Minority and Women-owned Business Enterprises (M/WBE) become certified and connect them with government and private sector procurement opportunities.
+The Committee addresses the unique challenges of M/WBE Chamber members and advocates on their behalf in an effort to eliminate disparities in the procurement processes.

 Co-Chair: Renee McClure, National Grid

 Liaison: Veronica Harris

 Real Estate & Development Committee